Inspirations

 Griffin), [Laurel

-Airplane/Great Society (Family Dog), Save Earth Now (Michael
+Times), Save Earth Now (Michael

 English), right side of UFO Coming

-(Hapshash), Castro photo, UFO Club (Mike McInnerney), 'Flapping your
+(Hapshash), [Castro photo], UFO Club (Mike McInnerney), 'Flapping your

 arms can be flying' (Joe McHugh), 14 Hour